SemTalkOnline/SemTalkOnline/Process-Pull-Down-Menu.md

 Vocabulary: Almost all processes (work-steps) have names that consist of a verb and a noun.
 For example, the process step 'Send Invoice' is the verb 'Send' and the noun 'Invoice'.
 SemTalk allows users to create libraries of these verbs and nouns so that modeling projects remain consistent; interfaces that define information flows remain consistent; and so that central repositories of terms can be created that allow modelers to import/ export/ share key data terms to and from these libraries.

-Detach Vocabulary:
+Detach Vocabulary: The Vocabulary is taken out of the diagram but must alreadz be in the repositorz for it to function properly.

-Planner:
+Planner: Puts everything the user has selected into a flow chart

-Quick Edit:
+Quick Edit: Allows the flow chart to be edited in order for it to function properly, though it is not perfect and requires human oversight.

 Simulation: